Latest from Marta Maretich

 I’m delighted to have my essay included in this anthology: Inspired Journeys: Travel Writers in Search of the Muse.
 It is edited by Brian Bouldrey and due out from University of Wisconsin Press in November 2016.

 On that journey, I went looking for facts, but found so much more.
-My experience wasn’t unique, it seems, and my essay is in good company in an eclectic anthology of pieces by writers who, like myself, went in search of the sources of inspiration and found much more than they bargained for.
+My experience wasn’t unique and my essay is in good company in an eclectic anthology of pieces by writers who, like myself, went in search of the sources of inspiration and found much more than they bargained for.

 “Don’t we all, secretly, want to transform?
 To be a bird in the sky, a fish in the river, a fox in the woods?
 The Bear Suit explores this very human impulse in original and surprising ways…anyone who has ever gone camping or who just thinks about it a lot will enjoy this wonderful and engaging story about being in nature and the wilds of the American West.”